EgoCogNav: Cognition-aware Human Egocentric Navigation: Cognition-aware Egocentric Navigation (CEN) Dataset

 \section{Cognition-aware Egocentric Navigation (CEN) Dataset}

 As discussed in Section~\ref{sec:relatedwork}, there is currently no publicly available dataset to support research into egocentric human navigation with cognitive factors.
-We therefore introduce CEN, a multimodal egocentric navigation dataset combining rich sensory inputs with moment-to-moment annotations of perceived path uncertainty.
+We therefore collect a multimodal egocentric navigation dataset combining rich sensory inputs with moment-to-moment annotations of perceived path uncertainty.
 We detail the data-collection pipeline and dataset statistics below.